TensorTeen/tensorteen.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    Figure 3: The full pipeline framework.
+    The diagram above details the full pipeline framework.
 Expert demonstrations are encoded into VLM and state trajectories to build the HNSW index.
 During inference, if the agent struggles, the current state queries the HNSW index to retrieve relevant past VLM embeddings, which are concatenated to guide the frozen VLA action expert.
 </div>

 ---